fgsect/FitM/README.md

-# Fuzzer in the Middle
+# FitM, the Fuzzer in the Middle

+<p align="center">
+  <img width="460" height="300" src="https://user-images.githubusercontent.com/22647728/158073817-5ed845b2-46ea-4ce9-8ae3-4103b30653f6.gif">
+</p>

 FitM, the Fuzzer-in-the-Middle, is a AFL++-based coverage-guided fuzzer for stateful, binary-only client-server applications.
 It can be used in situations where you would normally turn to grammar-based fuzzers or start patching your target.
 With FitM you can explore the communication between client and server by fuzzing them at the same time.
 It builds on top of [qemuafl](https://github.com/AFLplusplus/qemuafl) for emulation and [CRIU](https://criu.org/Main_Page) for userspace snapshots.
 No source code needed!

-<p align="center">
-  <img width="460" height="300" src="https://user-images.githubusercontent.com/22647728/158073817-5ed845b2-46ea-4ce9-8ae3-4103b30653f6.gif">
-</p>

 ## How it works